pydata/pydata-sphinx-theme/docs/community/setup.md

 $ pip install nox
 ```

-You can call `nox` from the command line in order to perform common actions that are needed in building the theme.
+You can call `nox` from the command line to perform common actions that are needed in building the theme.
-`nox` operates with isolated environments, so each action has its own packages installed in a local directory (`.nox`).
+`nox` operates with isolated environments, so each action has its packages installed in a local directory (`.nox`).
-For common development actions, you'll simply need to use `nox` and won't need to set up any other packages.
+For common development actions, you'll only need to use `nox` and won't need to set up any other packages.

 ### Setup `pre-commit`